MontoyaAndres/fullstack-graphql-airbnb-clone/README.md

 ## Problems:

+How to check better the errors in watchman: https://github.com/facebook/create-react-app/issues/346#issuecomment-237424953

+---

 ```
 jest-haste-map: Watchman crawl failed.
 Retrying once with node crawler.
   Usually this happens when watchman isn't running.
 Create an empty `.watchmanconfig` file in your project's root folder or initialize a git or hg repository in your project.